numaproj/numaflow/rust/numaflow-throttling/DESIGN.md

 ## Throttling Modes

+The different throttling modes that the rate limiter can be configured with, allows the user the control the behaviour of the rate-limiter during/post ramp-up from min to max tokens.

 |    Modes     |                                                                                                Description                                                                                                |                          Notes                          |
 |:------------:|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|:-------------------------------------------------------:|
 |  SCHEDULED   |                                                                   If we will release/increase tokens on a schedule even if it not used                                                                    | (least restrictive) This has side effects on the callee |